By Johanna Chelcun, MHS, PA-C and Karen Chelcun Schreiber

 Yoon, Sam, Memorial Sloan Kettering Cancer Center, New York NY

 Will medical residents or students be involved in the procedure?
 Some surgeons work with surgeons-in-training or medical students.
-Of course the expert surgeon will be there and in charge at all times, but it may be important to you to know whether there will others involved in your case.
+Of course, the expert surgeon will be there and in charge at all times, but it may be relevant to you to know whether there will others involved in your case.

 - Consider printing this article and the HDGC Clinical Guideline to bring along to your appointment.

 - What is the pre-operative workup?
 What tests do I need to have done before the surgery?
 Most operations include a pre-op workup including blood tests, an EKG, and possibly a chest X-ray.
 Is a bowel preparation required the day before the procedure?

 - Is the procedure performed laparoscopically or open?
 What are the pros and cons of each method?
 Open gastrectomies are what we traditionally think of when we think about surgery – a large midline incision and pulling the skin, subcutaneous tissue, and muscles apart to open the abdominal cavity for the procedure.
 Laparoscopic techniques are newer and involve making some small openings in the abdomen, through which cameras and instruments are inserted to perform the procedure.
 In the United States, more total gastrectomies have been performed using the open technique, especially in HDGC patients, as it is critical to be sure that all gastric mucosa is removed.
 The first reported laparoscopic TG for HDGC was published in 2007.